mrinalirao/job-worker/README.md

 The Library supports the following features:
 - **Start Job**: A job is a linux command which is represented internally by a JobID.
 A random UUID is assigned to the underlying job
 - **Stop Job**: Stops a job with the given JobID.
 For this POC, we send a SIGKILL signal to the running process.
-- **Get Job Status**: Gets the status of a job with the given JobID.
+- **Get Job Status**: Gets the status of a job with the given JobID and the exit code of the process.
 Jobs can have 3 statuses:

     - RUNNING: Job process started
     - STOPPED: Job is force stopped
     - FINISHED: Job finished successfully or exited with error

+  For this exercise, the Library will keep the job status in memory (in a map),if the library goes down this data will be lost.

 - **Stream Output**: When a user streams the output of a job with the given JobID, the worker adds the userID as a subscriber of the job.
   The output is then published to all the active listeners until no more data is left to stream or a job is stopped forcefully, whichever happens first.
   Both Stderr and Stdout output will be combined for the sake of simplicity.

+  Multiple clients should be able to read the output of the job from the beginning.
+When a job is started, the worker will add the output of the job to a temporary file and monitor for changes to the file event.
+  However, the drawback of such a system, is the files could consume a lot of disk space and can potentially crash the app.
+  In a production system this would probably be stored in distributed file system instead.

 The library also adds resource control using **cgroups V2**.
 The limits for CPU, memory and Disk IO will be hardcoded in the codebase itself.
 In a production system, these would be passed in via a config file.